Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Investigation on the MSS chaos bound

-On the other hand to see the energy effect of the chaos bound violation, we plot the values of $(\lambda_T^2-\kappa^2)$ and $(\lambda_r^2-\kappa^2)$ for different values of energy by keeping fixed DM halo parameters.
+Let us now briefly discuss on the violation of the chaos bound for a galactic BH with DM halo.
+Here we address how the DM halo parameters, the central density $\rhs$ and the scale radius $\rs$, along with energy $E$ affect the total and radial Lyapunov exponents to the corresponding non-chaotic, onset-of-chaotic and chaotic dynamics of a particle motion.
+To do so, we plot the numerically computed values of both, $(\lambda_T^2-\kappa^2)$ and $(\lambda_r^2-\kappa^2)$ with varying the central density $\rhs$, scale radius $\rs$ and energy $E$.
+Therefore to adhere the chaos bound, both the values of $(\lambda_T^2-\kappa^2)$ and $(\lambda_r^2-\kappa^2)$ must be negative.
+Fig.~\ref{f:b_rho} (Left) illustrates the variation of both the values of $(\lambda_T^2-\kappa^2)$ and $(\lambda_r^2-\kappa^2)$ with central density $\rhs$, while keeping $\rs = 0.15$ and $E = 90$ constant i.e., Case-III.
+Similarly, Fig.~\ref{f:b_rho} (Right) shows the dependence of these values on the core radius $\rs$, with fixed values of $\rhs = 0.01$ and $E = 115$ as Case-IV.
+In both of the cases, we observe that the total as well as the radial Lyapunov exponents remain significantly below the chaos bound followed by the surface gravity of the combined BH-DM halo solution.\\ On the other hand to see the energy effect of the chaos bound violation, we plot the values of $(\lambda_T^2-\kappa^2)$ and $(\lambda_r^2-\kappa^2)$ for different values of energy by keeping fixed DM halo parameters.
 In Fig.~\ref{f:b_en1} (Left), the differences between $(\lambda_T^2-\kappa^2)$ and $(\lambda_r^2-\kappa^2)$ are clearly visible and it is also important to observe that $(\lambda_T^2-\kappa^2)>(\lambda_r^2-\kappa^2)$ for any values of energy in the range, starting from $E=108$ to $E=132.5$, as Case-I.\\ On a contrary, for Case-II the inequality of $(\lambda_T^2-\kappa^2)>(\lambda_r^2-\kappa^2)$ is only valid for the case of non-chaotic $(E=95)$, onset-of-chaotic $(E=118)$ and chaotic $(E=122)$ scenarios, as presented in Fig.~\ref{f:b_en1} (Right).
 However, in both of Cases-I and II, the bound of chaos is not violated.
 Therefore our analysis reveals that both $\lambda_{T}$ and $\lambda_{r}$ adhere to the chaos bounds.
 This leads us to conclude that while the DM halo parameters $\rhs$ and $\rs$ significantly influence the chaotic dynamics of a massive test particle, they do not violate the surface gravity bounds—whether in the framework of general relativity or in the environment of a galactic BH, surrounded by a Dehnen-$(1,4,5/2)$ type DM halo.
 This observation aligns with the findings of Hashimoto \textit{et al.} \cite{Hashimoto:2016dfz}.